rstagi/thesis/README.md

 	make run

 This command will build and run the program in the standard mode (using `.class` files) inside the docker image.
+To show the traces in Paraver, run also:

+	make show

+To run and show with a single command, there's also the following option:

+	make runshow

-To run the example in jar mode, and so using a `.jar` file, browse into `example/jarmode` and run again:
+To run the example in jar mode, and so using a `.jar` file, browse into `example/jarmode` and run again one of the following:

-	make run
+* `make run` followed by `make show`
+* `make runshow`